 - Place potatoes, carrots, shallots and garlic into slow cooker.
 Add fresh herbs.

 - Season beef roast with salt and pepper and place on top of veggies.

 - Mix beef bone broth, red wine vinegar and dijon mustard and pour over beef and veggies.
 Rub horseradish into roast.
 Cover and cook on low for 8 hours or until beef is tender and falls apart.

 - To thicken gravy, heat 1 cup of cooking liquid on stove until bubbling.
-Add 1 tsp arrowroot mixed with 1 tsp water to gravy and pour over beef roast.
+Add 1 teaspoon arrowroot mixed with 1 teaspoon water to gravy and pour over beef roast.